Special Services and Opportunities

 Students may also receive help in reading assignments, in annotating texts, and preparing for tests.

-The Honors College is administered by the Director of Honors, who also serves as chapter sponsor for Texas Lambda Chapter of Alpha Chi (national college honors scholarship society), and as faculty advisor for the Student Honors Council.
+The Honors College is administered by the Dean of Honors, who also serves as chapter sponsor for Texas Lambda Chapter of Alpha Chi (a national honors society), and as faculty advisor for the Student Honors Council.

 Upon admission, Honors students are required to maintain a minimum 3.3 cumulative GPA.
 Students whose cumulative GPA falls between 3.0 and 3.29 will be assigned Honors Probationary status, that allows them to raise their GPA while continuing to enjoy the benefits of the Honors College.
 An exception is allowed for first-semester freshmen who may be assigned probationary status with a GPA between 2.7 and 3.29.
 Students may be on probation for a maximum of two consecutive semesters.